 AAH declares that she has no competing interests

 University of Texas Health Sciences Center in Houston

-Dr Adelaide A. Hebert and Dr Mary DarConte would like to gratefully acknowledge Dr Mark Naftanel and Dr Hobart W. Walling, previous contributors to this topic.
-MN and HWW declare that they have no competing interests.
+Dr Adelaide A. Hebert and Dr Quoc-Bao Nguyen would like to gratefully acknowledge Dr Mary DarConte, Dr Mark Naftanel, and Dr Hobart W. Walling, previous contributors to this topic.

 Use of this content is subject to our disclaimer